diogoaurelio/schedoscopeWiki/Test-Framework.md

 * `basedOn(View*)` : Using this function, we can define the actual input data for our view to be tested.
-Usually, one defines manually a dataset for each view dependency (using the facilities describes in the section "Test Data Input Definition" above.
+Usually, one defines manually a dataset for each view dependency (using the methods described in the section "Test Data Input Definition" above.
-* `then()` : When calling this function, the materializatio process of the view is triggered - in other words, the transformation which populates the view is being executed in local mode.
+* `then()` : When calling this function, the materialization process of the view is triggered - in other words, the transformation which populates the view is being executed in local mode.
 Plain local mode is currently available for Hive, Pig and Mapreduce transformations;